carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <li><strong>Enable “VSync”</strong> - Reduces screen tearing and may lead to a more stable framerate.
 Slightly increases input latency. <strong>Do not enable this with the frame limiter</strong>.</li>
 <li><strong>Change "Frame Limit"</strong>
 <ul>
-<li>Set it to “Off” to use higher VBlank Frequencies, which may introduce jitter, <strong>or if you’re using VSync.</strong></li>
+<li>Set it to “Off” to use higher VBlank Frequencies, which may introduce jitter, <strong>or if you're using VSync.</strong></li>
 <li>Auto will use default RPCS3 settings.</li>
-<li>It is suggested to use your graphics driver’s settings or software like MSI Afterburner to limit your framerate instead.</li>
+<li>It is suggested to use your graphics driver's settings or software like MSI Afterburner to limit your framerate instead.</li>
 <li>Adjusting the frame rate to be higher than 60 exponentially uses more resources, so this is not recommended for low end machines.</li>
 <li>Be aware that framerates higher than 60 may cause the vocal pitch detection to behave incorrectly.</li>
-<li>It’s suggested to disable VSync within Rock Band 3 Deluxe itself in <code>Menu &gt; Options &gt; Deluxe Settings &gt; Graphics &gt; VSync</code></li>
+<li>It's suggested to disable VSync within Rock Band 3 Deluxe itself in <code>Menu &gt; Options &gt; Deluxe Settings &gt; Graphics &gt; VSync</code></li>
 </ul>
 </li>
 <li><strong>Change “ZCULL Accuracy” to “Relaxed”</strong> - Provides a slight performance improvement but may cause graphical anomalies in very rare situations.</li>
 <li><strong>Adjust “Resolution Scale”</strong> to preference and to what your computer can handle.
 Increase for sharper graphics at the cost of higher GPU requirements.
 This forces the game to run at this resolution.
-Lowering this below 100% isn’t worth it as it won’t give much, if any, framerate gains.</li>
+Lowering this below 100% isn't worth it as it won't give much, if any, framerate gains.</li>
 <li><strong>Adjust “Output Scaling”</strong> to preference and to what your computer can handle.
-This affects how the game is “blown up” in size when fitting to your monitor’s native resolution.
+This affects how the game is “blown up” in size when fitting to your monitor's native resolution.
 Helpful for those keeping Resolution Scale (mentioned above) at 100% while playing on a monitor larger than 1280x720.
 <ul>
 <li>“Nearest” is completely unfiltered and gives you a raw unmodified image.
 This can cause the game to look pixelated.</li>
 <li>“Bilinear” uses smoothing to scale the image up.
 This may cause the game to look blurry.</li>
-<li>FidelityFX Super Resolution (FSR) uses complicated math to sharpen and enhance the image when it gets blown up to your monitor’s resolution.
+<li>FidelityFX Super Resolution (FSR) uses complicated math to sharpen and enhance the image when it gets blown up to your monitor's resolution.
 This can create odd artifacts in some instances.
 <ul>
 <li>You can use “RCAS Sharpening Strength” below to adjust the strength of its effect.</li>
 </ul>